SBecraft/aws-bootcamp-cruddur-2023/journal/week3.md

 ![inspect logs](https://github.com/SBecraft/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/week-3-assets/console-log.png)

--	Sign in to the Cruddur app and then right click webpage and choose INSPECT to see console log for any errors.
+-	Sign in to the Cruddur app and then right click webpage and choose INSPECT to see console log for any errors, if they arise.

 ### Add Preferred Username to User Account